RSP 506–03: Cost Sharing Documentation for Sponsored Projects

-In general, the university does not cost share on contracts except under extraordinary circumstances.
+In general, the university does not approve cost sharing on contracts except under extraordinary circumstances.

 All committed cost sharing must be confirmed, in writing, by individuals authorized to commit university resources.
-Cost sharing in the form of facilities & administrative (F&A) cost waivers must be explicitly allowed by the sponsor and approved by the assistant vice president for research operations.
+Cost sharing in the form of facilities & administrative (F&A) cost waivers is allowable if not prohibited by the sponsor and if approved by the Research Operations executive director.
 University funded cost sharing on for-profit sponsored projects is restricted by Arizona statute to Technology and Research Initiative Fund (TRIF) funding.

-The university’s Effort Reporting System, companion account,s or other records supported by transaction reports from the university’s systems will be used to track authorized internal cost share commitments.
+The university’s Effort Reporting System, companion accounts, or other records supported by transaction reports from the university’s systems will be used to track authorized internal cost sharing commitments.
 Expenditures for cost sharing must be:

-Cost sharing companion accounts must be used to track cost shared funds from unrestricted (local) sources.
+Cost sharing companion accounts must be used to track cost sharing funds from state appropriations and unrestricted (local) sources.
 The companion accounts may not be used to account for items not meeting the definition of cost sharing.

 Cost sharing documentation includes, but is not limited to the following: